 Web time tracking gives you all the perks of the app

 Let’s get this out of the way – yes, the web time tracking timer won’t be as practical as automated time tracking with the desktop app, but that’s basically the only difference between the two.
 Although it’s a manual option, the web timer gives you all the benefits of DeskTime.
 Depending on your subscription plan, it still lets you oversee your productivity, track work hours across all of your projects, as well as attendance, breaks, and time off.
-You can even utilize reports, exports, and invoicing and use the collected data to calculate billable hours.
+You can even utilize reports and exports and use the collected data to calculate billable hours.

 The web timer is a nifty little tool with powerful features for those who want to visualize the way they spend their time online and on the computer, organize their workday better, and maybe even gain more free time as a result.
 Give it a try!